mikechamberlain/dom-element-watcher/README.md

 // start listening for mutations elementWatcher.startWatching();

-// for all DIV elements, either existing now or added in the future, set their background color to red elementWatcher.when('div', -1, function (element) {
+// for all DIV elements with class="my-class", either existing now or added to the DOM in the future,
+// set their background color to red elementWatcher.when('div.my-class', -1, function (element) {
     element.style.background = 'red';
 });

 // then perhaps later...
-elementWatcher.stopListening()
+elementWatcher.stopWatching()

 ```